fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 </aside>

-A [Panel](../Panels.md) is a component responsible for rendering the user interface controls for a preference and tying them to the internal [model](../FrameworkConcepts.md#model-objects) that represents the preference value.
+A [Panel](../Panels.md) is a component responsible for rendering the user interface controls for a preference and tying them to the internal
+<span class="infusion-docs-callout-source" aria-describedby="callout-models">[model](../FrameworkConcepts.md#model-objects)</span>
+ that represents the preference value.
 The Panel for the auto-pilot preference control is defined in the `minEditor.js` file:

 ```javascript